crashappsec/chalk/src/docs/core-release-notes.md

 ## Major changes since the preview releases

-- We've added automatic container signing; run `chalk setup`; if you create a free account for our secret service, it'll generate a keypair for you, encrypt the private key, and automatically sign whenever possible.
-If you don't want to use the service, you'll have to provide a secret via environment variable.
+- We've added automatic signing; run `chalk setup`; if you create a free account for our secret service, it'll generate a keypair for you, encrypt the private key, and automatically sign whenever possible.
+If you don't want to use the service, you'll have to provide a secret via environment variable, and should run setup with the `--no-api-login` flag.

 - We added automatic wrapping of container entry points, so that you can get beacon data when containers start up (via the `chalk exec`